-1) Share it in Social Media
+1. Share it on Social Media

-2) Use it as a Visual Element in Other Website Content
+2. Use it as a Visual Element in Other Website Content

-3) Optimize it for Social Sharing
+3. Optimize it for Social Sharing

 If you do decide to put your meme on your website -- either in a blog post or on another web page -- be sure to optimize that page for social sharing.
-Make it easy for your visitors to share your meme themselves by adding social sharing buttons, particularly for visual social networks like Facebook, Google+, and Pinterest.
-This will help to extend the reach of your meme, as visitors will share it with their own personal connections in social media, getting visibility for your meme beyond your direct network.
+Make it easy for your visitors to share your meme themselves by adding social sharing buttons, particularly for visual social networks like Facebook, Instagram, and Pinterest.